-Described by Das Opernglas as “a strong, rich and warm-colored voice with assured style,” Mark Schnaible’s engagements in the 2013-14 season include his return to Jochanaan in Salome with Edmonton Opera and both the title role of Boito’s Mephistopheles in excerpts performed on a gala concert and Scarpia in Tosca with Dayton Opera.
-He also returns to his home state of Iowa and the Sioux City Chamber Music Association for a recital of Brahms’ Vier ernste Gesänge in addition to works by Handel, Duparc, and Kohn.
-Last season, he returned to Utah Opera for Ferrando in Il trovatore, joined Portland Opera for Scarpia in Tosca, and on the concert stage, sang Brahms’ Ein deutsches Requiem with the North Carolina Symphony and Handel’s Judas Maccabeus with the Octavo Singers in Albany.
+Described by Das Opernglas as “a strong, rich and warm-colored voice with assured style,” Mark Schnaible makes his debut with Oper Leipzig as Méphistophélès in Faust and returns to the company as Friedrich in Das Liebesverbot in the 2014-15 season.
+He also returns to Utah Opera for his first performances of Nick Shadow in The Rake’s Progress and joins the Metropolitan Opera roster for Die Meistersinger von Nürnberg.
+Last season he joined Edmonton Opera as Jochanaan in Salome and sang both the title role of Boito’s Mephistopheles in excerpts performed on a gala concert and Scarpia in Tosca with Dayton Opera.
+He also returned to his home state of Iowa and the Sioux City Chamber Music Association for a recital of Brahms’ Vier ernste Gesänge in addition to works by Handel, Duparc, and Kohn.

 Mr. Schnaible’s other recent performances include Orest in Willy Decker’s production of Elektra with Polish National Opera;Der Wanderer in Siegfried with Kent Nagano conducting as well as the Four Villains in Les contes d’Hoffmann in a production directed by Nicholas Joel with Den Nye Opera; Escamillo in Carmen with New Orleans Opera and the Saarbrücken Radio Symphony Orchestra under Michael Stern; Pizarro in Fidelio with Utah Opera; Friedrich in the North American stage premiere of Wagner’s Das Liebesverbot and the Count in Le nozze di Figaro with Glimmerglass Opera; Biterolf in Robert Carsen’s production of Tannhäuser conducted by Seiji Ozawa at Tokyo Opera Nomori; the title role in Sweeney Todd and Scarpia in Tosca with Shreveport Opera; Mephistofeles in Faust with Shreveport Opera and El Paso Opera; Jochanaan in Salome in his home state of Iowa with Cedar Rapids Opera Theatre.